Future Family wants to give women a more affordable option in fertility treatments

 CodeFights launches a new practice mode to help developers prepare for job interviews

-In 2016, the scales tipped toward more moms having kids in their 30’s than in their 20’s for the first time.
+In 2016, the scales tipped toward more moms having kids in their 30s than in their 20s for the first time.
 However, those closer to 40 than 30 face higher risks than their younger counterparts.
-Add to that one in every eight couples, regardless of age, have some type of fertility issue in the U.S. More couples are now looking at their options with IVF and other fertility treatments.
+Add to that one in every eight couples in the U.S., regardless of age, have some type of fertility issue.
+More couples are now looking at their options with IVF and other fertility treatments.

 The problem is those treatments can come with a hefty price tag.
 The typical costs range from $12,000 to $20,000 for IVF, plus another few thousand for the genetic testing involved to ensure the fetus is chromosomally normal.
 It’s not something couples with an average salary can afford.